fermyon/developer/content/spin/ai-sentiment-analysis-api-tutorial.md

 * Update Spin (and dependencies) on your local machine
 * Create a Serverless AI application
-* Learn about the Serverless AI SDK (in Rust, TypeScript and Python)
+* Learn about the Serverless AI SDK (in Rust, TypeScript, Python and TinyGo)

 ## Tutorial Prerequisites